Find your foundation

 External Stress

-Stress from work, social obligations, or other external factors can put pressure on the relationship and create additional challenges.
+Stress from work or other external factors can put pressure on the relationship.
 Marriage preparation can often highlight how couples handle external stressors and how they manage their partnership in the face of these pressures.

 Dependency vs. autonomy